BRAIN TUMOUR RESECTION

 AFTER BRAIN TUMOUR SURGERY

 Following your surgery you will remain in hospital for a few days to recover and sutures will be removed at 7 to 10 days after the operation.
 As soon as a diagnosis is obtained from our pathologists, the results will be communicated to you.
 You will get a post-operative MRI following your surgery to assess tumour resection and you will be seen again in clinic following the operation.
 For many cases, surgery is only the first step in the treatment pathway.
 Once a diagnosis is established, further treatment in the form of Stereotactic Radiotherapy (Gamma Knife), Radiotherapy or Chemotherapy may be required.
-In Johannesburg, Dr Christos Profyris works with a team of expert oncologists who will be consulted and will aid in planning further treatment.
+In Johannesburg, Professor Christos Profyris works with a team of expert oncologists who will be consulted and will aid in planning further treatment.

 Importantly, as brain tumour care is our passion you will always be our patient and we will keep in close communication with you throughout the post-operative period.